jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 camel-sap: Demonstrates using the camel-sap components
 ======================================================
-Author: William Collins - JBoss Fuse Team
+Author: William Collins - Red Hat Fuse Team
 Level: Beginner
 Technologies: Camel, SAP
-Summary: This quickstart demonstrates how to use the JBoss Fuse SAP camel components in Camel in order to integrate with SAP
+Summary: This quickstart demonstrates how to use the Red Hat Fuse SAP camel components in Camel in order to integrate with SAP
 Target Product: Fuse
 Source: <https://github.com/jboss-fuse/fuse-karaf/tree/master/quickstarts/camel/camel-sap>